podgarden/rados-java/README.md

 All tests will be performed on the pools "data" (RADOS) and "rbd" (RBD).

-These pools have to EXIST prior to running the tests.
+These pools have to EXIST prior to running the tests and should be EMPTY!

 DO NOT RUN THESE TESTS ON A PRODUCTION PLATFORM.